kintone/js-sdk/README.md

     $ kintone-customize-uploader <manifestFile>
   Options
     --base-url Base-url of your kintone
-    --domain Domain of your kintone (This value is deprecated.
-Please use --base-url.)
     --username Login username
     --password User's password
     --oauth-token OAuth access token (If you set a set of --username and --password, this value is not necessary.)